gtsteffaniak/filebrowser/configuration.md

 ### Server configuration settings

 - `indexingInterval`: This is the time in minutes the system waits before checking for filesystem changes.
 Default: `5`

+- `indexing`: This enables or disables indexing.
+(Note: search will not work without indexing) Default: `true`

 - `numImageProcessors`: This is the number of image processors available.
 Default: `4`